 Top reasons why you should visit Hong Kong now

 **Guest post by Nam Cheah, founder of Laugh Travel Eat

 Experience the merge of Chinese and British Colonial culture

 Hong Kong was a British Colony from the 19th century until 1997, and you can see much historical and cultural influence of this all over the island.
-The first area of settlement, the area known as Central and Admiralty, is still home to many buildings dating back to that era as well as infrastructure such as the Peak Tram, St John’s Cathedral, and Final Court of Appeal.
+The first area of settlement, the area known as Central and Admiralty, is still home to many buildings dating back to that era as well as infrastructures such as the Peak Tram, St John’s Cathedral, and Final Court of Appeal.

 There are Tong Lau – a five to four-storey-high British influenced apartment buildings – spread all over Hong Kong, too.
 Although not unique to Hong Kong, each holds its own piece of history, such as the Lui Seng Chun that was once a Chinese bone-setting shop.

 There is no shortage of good food in Hong Kong.
 Due to its international nature, you can find almost any kind of cuisine here, from the most local to exotic choices and at any price.
 If you want to go local, grab an egg waffle along with some bubble tea to refuel or try our version of French toast in a Cha Chaan Teng (our local restaurants).
 Want to get adventurous?
 We’ve got fusion street food joints such as Seoul Brothers that whips out good Bahn Mi and no one can resist a good burger from Beef and Liberty.
 I’ve got a whole list of recommendation on where to eat in Hong Kong here.

 The view of Hong Kong from the Peak is legendary.
 In fact, one of my friends told me that it was the most amazing thing he had ever seen and he had visited half the world.
 It’s difficult to describe how special it is, so I’ll just leave this photo here: